Landlord and Tenant Rights

 In order to evict, a landlord must:

-A. Serve the resident with a "Notice of Intention to Evict" (often called a Notice to Quit) ordering the resident to vacate the premises within three days.
+Serve the tenant with a "Notice of Intention to Evict" (often called a Notice to Quit) ordering the tenant to vacate the premises within three days.
 The sheriff or a process server may post the Notice of Intention to Evict conspicuously at the rented premises, if the tenant cannot be found.
-The Notice of Intention to Evict does not require the resident to vacate.
+The Notice of Intention to Evict does not require the tenant to vacate.
 It is the first step required by law for an owner to proceed with the eviction, and proof that the Notice was properly served must be presented to the court.

 Contrary to popular belief, tenants may be evicted during the winter months.